-Our platform addresses the communications needs of users worldwide.
-Minimal updates are required in order to make Zoom available for foreign markets, and we see international expansion as a major opportunity.
-Our revenue from APAC and EMEA collectively represented 20% and 18% of our revenue for the three months ended April 30, 2019 and 2018, respectively.
+Our platform addresses the communications needs of users worldwide, and we see international expansion as a major opportunity.
+Our revenue from the rest of world (APAC and EMEA) represented 19% and 18% of our revenue for the three months ended October 31, 2019 and 2018, respectively, and 19% and 18% of our revenue for the nine months ended October 31, 2019 and 2018, respectively.
 We plan to add local sales support in further select international markets over time.
 We use strategic partners and resellers to sell in international markets, such as China, where we have limited or no sales presence.
 While we believe global demand for our platform will continue to increase as international market awareness of Zoom grows, our ability to conduct our operations internationally will require considerable management attention and resources and is subject to the particular challenges of supporting a rapidly growing business in an environment of multiple languages, cultures, customs, legal and regulatory systems, alternative dispute systems, and commercial markets.